Loveth987/DSA-AMAZON-INVENTORY-SALES-PROJECT/README.md

 ## 🧑‍💻 About Me

-I’m *Loveth Njoku*, a passionate Data Analyst with skills in Excel, Power BI, SQL.
-I currently work as a Junior Data Analyst at RetailTech Insights and love solving business problems with data.
+I’m Loveth Njoku, a passionate and detail-oriented data analyst with a background in Human Anatomy.
+I transitioned into tech through the 3MTT and currently rounded up with the  Incubator Hub DSA Skilled Up Africa program.
+I specialize in uncovering insights from data using Excel, SPSS, SQL, and Power BI.
+I’m driven by purpose, resilience, and a deep desire to be a role model .
+I’m especially interested in gender equity, data storytelling, and using analytics to drive meaningful, impactful decisions in organizations.

 ## 📬 Contact
 Loveth Njoku